How to watch pro cycling in the US in 2025 – A streaming guide for US viewers

 - Gent-Wevelgem Women, March 30

-- USA Cycling Pro Road National Championships, May 19-26
+- USA Cycling Pro Road National Championships (Elite Crits), May 23

 Max

 In late December 2023, Global Cycling Network closed their popular GCN+ streaming service, a measure taken by parent company Warner Bros.
 Discovery to consolidate programming.
 For subscribers in Europe, cycling fans moved to Discovery+ and Eurosport to follow races, such as the spring Classics – though it has subsequently been announced that Eurosport will close for UK viewers.
-For the US audience, Max was reconfigured to provide a Bleacher Report Sports add-on (B/R Sports), boasting 300 broadcasts of the 'biggest cycling race events' for their debut in 2024.
+For the US audience, Max has been reconfigured the past two years, first offering a Bleacher Report Sports add-on (B/R Sports), boasting 300 broadcasts of the 'biggest cycling race events', for all plans, and then scrubbing the add-on in 2025 so that sports was included in only two of their three plans.

 Max, which began as HBO Max in 2020 by Warner Bros.
 Discovery, integrated live sports from Discovery Channel and new TNT and TBS affiliations two years ago, to create a broad array of programming from pro sports leagues (MLB, NHL, NBA), NCAA basketball, US soccer national matches and other sports.
 Multiple disciplines have been part of the cycling roster, from road and cyclocross to UCI Mountain Bike World Series, UCI Track Champions League and BMX.